RainerAtSpirit/raineratspirit.github.com/_posts/2012-09-05-SharePoint-2013-and-the-notorious-disclaimer.md

-**Step 3**: By loading scripts at the bottom, the need to wait for `$(document).ready` before we can kick off our code vanishes away, so can speed up loading time by switching to an Immediately-Invoked Function Expression [IIFE] instead.
+**Step 3**: By loading scripts at the bottom, the need to wait for `$(document).ready` before we can kick off our code vanishes away, so we can speed up load time by switching to an Immediately-Invoked Function Expression [IIFE] instead.

 **Before:**
 {% highlight javascript linenos %}